Semantics meets attractiveness: Choice by salience

-Moreover, the characterization of \cite{KibrisMasatliogluSuleymanov2021} is based on a behavioral axiom, namely \textsl{Single Reversal Axiom}, which is quite different from WARP(S).
-In fact, our multiple characterization of linear salience (Theorem~\ref{THM:main}) also involves the asymmetry of the relation of revealed salience, as well as the absence of pairs of conflicting menus.
-Last but not least, let us point out that the RLS model is only one of the many specification of a general approach based on salience, whose flexibility may allow one to obtain a better fit to the DM's attention structure.
+In a concurrently written paper \cite{KibrisMasatliogluSuleymanov2021} propose a theory of reference point formation, applied to risk, time, and social preferences by \cite{Lim2021}.
+Their model, which is characterized by the \textsl{Single Reversal Axiom} (SRA),\footnote{SRA: for all $S,T\in\X$ and distinct $x,y\in X$ such that $\{x,y\}\subseteq S \cap T$, if $x\neq c(S)\neq c(S-x)$, then either $c(T)=y$ or $c(T-y)=c(T)$.} is equivalent to the linear salience model; however, both the treatment of the topic and the underlying motivation are very different from ours.
+Furthermore, our approach allows us to prove that linear salience is a special case of limited attention, in which only salient items matter.
+Last but not least, the RLS model is only one of the many specification of a general approach based on salience, whose flexibility may allow one to obtain a better fit to the DM's attention structure.\vs